elastic/eui/CONTRIBUTING.md

 ### Adding icons

-EUI provides an ever-growing set of [icons][icons], but there are times when you still need something else.
-In this case, create a new issue and label it with the *icons* tag.
+EUI provides an ever-growing set of [icons][icons], but our set can be incomplete.
+If you find you need an icon that does not exist, create a new issue and tag it with the *icons* label.
 A designer from the EUI team will respond to discuss your needs.

 If you are willing and able to design the icon yourself, then please refer to the [Creating icons][creating-icons] section of the wiki for design guidelines and instructions on creating your pull request.